-- Significantly increased compilation speed, especially with large models and many packages. - Now available also for Linux and Macintosh platforms. - Support for when-equations in algorithm sections, including elsewhen. - Support for inner/outer prefixes of components (but without type error checking). - Improved solution of nonlinear systems. - Added ability to compile generated simulation code using Visual Studio compiler. - Added "smart setting of fixed attribute to false.
+- Significantly increased compilation speed, especially with large models and many packages. - Now available also for Linux and Macintosh platforms. - Support for when-equations in algorithm sections, including elsewhen. - Support for inner/outer prefixes of components (but without type error checking). - Improved solution of nonlinear systems. - Added ability to compile generated simulation code using Visual Studio compiler.

+- Added "smart setting of fixed attribute to false.
 If initial equations, OMC instead has fixed=true as default for states due to allowing overdetermined initial equation systems. - Better state select heuristics. - New function getIncidenceMatrix(ClassName) for dumping the incidence matrix. - Builtin functions String(), product(), ndims(), implemented. - Support for terminate() and assert() in equations. - In emitted flat form: protected variables are now prefixed with protected when printing flat class. - Some support for tables, using omcTableTimeIni instead of dymTableTimeIni2. - Better support for empty arrays, and support for matrix operations like a[1,2;3,4]. - Improved val() function can now evaluate array elements and record fields, e.g. val(x[n]), val(x.y). - Support for reinit in algorithm sections. - String support in external functions. - Double precision floating point precision now also for interpreted expressions - Better simulation error messages. - Support for der(expressions). - Support for iterator expressions such as {3i for i in 1..10}. - More test cases in the test suite. - A number of bug fixes, including sample and event handling bugs.

-A number of improvements, primarily in the plotting functionality and platform availability.
+A number of improvements, primarily in the platform availability.

-- Available on the Linux and Macintosh platforms, in addition to Windows. - A number of improvements in the plotting functionality: scalable plots, zooming, logarithmic plots, grids, etc. - Programmable plotting accessible through a Modelica library. - Fixed cell copying bugs, plotting of derivatives now works, etc.
+- Available on the Linux and Macintosh platforms, in addition to Windows. - Fixed cell copying bugs, plotting of derivatives now works, etc.